bThink-BGU/BPjs/docs/source/BPjsTutorial/logging.rst

-.. note :: Later versions might integrate BPjs with a full-blown logging system, such as `logback`_ or `log4j2`_.
+.. caution :: Later versions might integrate BPjs with a full-blown logging system, such as `logback`_ or `log4j2`_.
+Programs relying on the exact logging format may need to change once the logging is updated.

 .. _logback: https://logback.qos.ch
 .. _log4j2: http://logging.apache.org/log4j/2.x/index.html